yangong23/VSEnetworksIR/README.md

 ### Download data
 * For VSE++, SCAN, and VSRN:
-Image features can be downloaded from [SCAN](https://github.com/kuanghuei/SCAN) by using:
+The precomputed image features of Flickr30K can be downloaded from [SCAN](https://github.com/kuanghuei/SCAN) by using:
 ```
 wget https://iudata.blob.core.windows.net/scan/data.zip
 ```